'Net zero' climate targets might sound promising, but do read the fine print

 The European Union has taken the vow, as has incoming U.S. President Joe Biden.

-China — which generates a quarter of all carbon pollution — set 2060 as the year when any remaining emissions from energy, agriculture or industry must be offset by tree farms or experimental technologies that suck carbon dioxide from the air.
+China — which generates a quarter of all carbon pollution — set 2060 as the year when any remaining emissions from energy, agriculture or industry must be offset by tree farms or experimental technologies that suck CO2 from the air.

-More than 65% of global carbon dioxide emissions now fall under such pledges, according to a U.N. estimate.
+More than 65% of global CO2 emissions now fall under such pledges, according to a U.N. estimate.

 The London-based Energy & Climate Intelligence Unit calculates the aggregate GDP of nations, cities and states with 2050 net zero targets is $46 trillion, well over half of global GDP.